tradingiq/bitunix-client/README.md

 This Go library provides a comprehensive client for interacting with the Bitunix cryptocurrency exchange API, focusing on futures trading.
 It implements both REST API endpoints and WebSocket connections for real-time data streaming.

+The client is designed to be reliable, efficient, and easy to use, with built-in support for request signing, WebSocket connection management, and detailed error handling.

 ## Key Features

 - **REST API Integration**: Full implementation of Bitunix's futures trading REST API endpoints